tldr-pages/tldr/pages/linux/kscreen-doctor.md

 # kscreen-doctor

-> KScreen Doctor allows changing the screen setup from the command-line.
+> Change and manipulate the screen setup from the command-line.
 > More information: <https://invent.kde.org/plasma/libkscreen>.

 - Show display output information: